 What is Indoor Air Quality

 Indoor air quality (IAQ) refers to the quality of the air found within buildings as it relates to the health and comfort of a building's occupants.
-It is a strong measure of the overall health of a building and essential to ensuring building occupants remain, safe, healthy, productive and happy.
+It is a strong measure of the overall health of a building and essential to ensuring building occupants remain, safe, healthy, productive, and happy.

 Causes of IAQ Problems

-The primary contributor to poor IAQ are indoor pollution sources that release particles into the air.
+The primary contributor to poor IAQ is indoor pollution sources that release particles into the air.
 Poor ventilation, inefficient outside air systems, high temperatures, and high humidity levels are just a few examples that can compound this effect by not helping to dilute the indoor pollution with proper levels of outdoor air.